ilie207/Library-System-Frontend/README.md

 ## Implemented Features:

-- Search functionality for books
+- Search functionality for books, this allows users to find books they are interested in based on the book title, author, or genre.
-- User authentication and role-based access control
+- User authentication and role-based access control, this ensures that only authorized users can access certain features and data.
-- Books borrowing for students
+- Books borrowing for students, this allows students to borrow available books from the library.
-- Book management for librarians (add, update, delete)
+- Book management for librarians (add, update, delete), this allows librarians to manage the book inventory, including adding new books, updating existing books, and deleting books that are no longer available.
-- Statistics and analytics for librarians
+- Statistics and analytics for librarians, this provides librarians with insights into the total amount of books within the library, books availability, amount of borrowed books, and pending returns.
-- Overview of recent activities for librarians
+- Overview of recent activities for librarians, this provides librarians with a quick overview of recent activities, such as book returns, and book reservations.

 ## System Overview